BlankRose/EverybodyEdits2/docs/TechnicalSheet.md

 ## D.4 Support
 - There will be an external support server (maybe on Discord?)
 - Players can contact staff from there and suggests features
-- There will be also a email available for support
+- There will be also an email available for support

 ------------------------------

-# Section E: _Developpement_
+# Section E: _Development_

 ## E.1 General Information
-- This section might change over time, during its developpement
+- This section might change over time, during its development
-- While Web and Phone exports are planned, they wont be primarly focused
+- While Web and Phone exports are planned, they won't be primarily focused

 ## E.2 Software Application
-- Target plateforms: Windows / Linux / OSX
+- Target platforms: Windows / Linux / OSX
 - Languages used: C++ / ASM
 - Libraries used: SFML

 ## E.3 Handheld Application
-- Target plateforms: Android / IOS
+- Target platforms: Android / IOS
 - Languages used: C++ / Java
 - Libraries used: (?)

 ## E.4 Web Application
-- Target plateforms: Any Browers (Firefox Primarly)
+- Target platforms: Any Browsers (Firefox primarily)
 - Languages used: WebASM / HTML / CSS / TypeScript
 - Libraries used: (?)